 OVERVIEW OF SUBSTANCE USE

-The term substance use refers to the use of alcohol, prescription medication, illegal drugs, and other substances (inhalants, solvents, etc.).
-Substance use becomes substance abuse when someone is using a substance in a way that is not intended or recommended or because they are using more than prescribed.
-Use of any illegal drug is substance abuse.
+The term substance use refers to the use of alcohol, cannabis/marijuana, nicotine, prescription medication, illegal drugs, and other substances (inhalants, solvents, etc.).
+Substance use becomes substance misuse when someone is using a substance in a way that is not intended or recommended or because they are using more than prescribed.
+Use of any illegal drug is substance misuse.

-These substances do more than alter someone’s mood.
-Abuse harms both the person using and those around them.
+Substances do more than alter someone’s mood.
+They harm both the person using and those around them.
 They can cloud judgement, distort perceptions, and alter reaction times.
 This leads to a high risk of accident and injury.

 When it comes to illegal substances, society has determined that they are harmful enough to make laws about their use.
-This both protects individuals’ health and shields society from costs involved with health care, lost productivity, disease, and other social impacts.
+This both protects individual health and shields society from health care costs, lost productivity, disease, and other social impacts.

-Data from National Institute on Drug Abuse, 2014
+Data from the 2024 Monitoring the Future Survey, National Institute on Drug Abuse

 Abuse of tobacco, alcohol, and other substances is costly to the United States, resulting in more than $740 billion annually in costs related to health care, crime, and lost productivity at work.